Skip to content

 Apr 13

-We will present demonstration speeches in class, teaching how to do or make something; or showing how something works using presentational aids
+new - we will prepare for demonstration speeches, teaching how to do or make something; or showing how something works using presentational aids, due next class

 Apr 20